 At the hearing itself, your attorney will be able to make an opening statement and then present the relevant evidence that has been prepared.
 The arbitrator will be empowered to ask questions in order to assess the information at hand.
 As in a traditional court setting, the proceedings end with each side presenting a closing argument.
 Though many core aspects of arbitrations are similar to trials, it should be noted that the hearing process is somewhat less formal.
 For example, most arbitrators follow evidentiary rules that are less strict than are the ones that are used in courtrooms.

 Get Business Arbitration Help

 At Pike & Lustig, LLP, our business law attorneys have extensive experience representing companies through arbitration.
 To learn more about what we can do for your company, please contact our team today to set up your free case evaluation.
-From our offices in West Palm Beach and Miami, we serve companies throughout South Florida, including in Fort Lauderdale, Hialeah and Doral.
+From our offices in West Palm Beach, Wellington and Miami, we serve companies throughout South Florida, including in Fort Lauderdale, Hialeah and Doral.